Frequently Asked Questions

 Format Handling

-Consistent number formatting is essential for interoperability.
-You should store numbers in the international E.164 format (
+Store numbers in international E.164 format (

 +221NXXXXXXXX